kubernetes-sigs/cluster-api/docs/proposals/20260706-worker-version-pinning.md

 1. **Independent control-plane vs. worker upgrades.** As a cluster admin, I want to upgrade the control plane without forcing a (potentially disruptive) worker upgrade that must be coordinated with tenants.
-2. **Per-group upgrade scheduling.** As a cluster admin, I have multiple MachineDeployments/MachinePools for different purposes (e.g. inference vs. training) that need different upgrade timing in the same cluster.
+2. **Per-MD/MP upgrade scheduling.** As a cluster admin, I have multiple MachineDeployments/MachinePools for different purposes (e.g. inference vs. training) that need different upgrade timing in the same cluster.
 3. **No cluster-wide freeze.** As a cluster admin with many/large MD/MPs, I don't want